 Make sure you understand what the question asks first.

-Before you start hunting through the passage, check out the answer choices real quick because there’s always one that is wrong and you can eliminate one or two choices pretty quickly.
+Before you start hunting through the passage, check out the answer choices real quick because there’s always one that is wrong, and you can eliminate one or two choices pretty quickly.
 And if there’s only one left, just pick it and go.
 Trust your basic sciences when you’re working through these MCAT passage-based questions.

-- After injury-induced cataract formation has begun, which of the following are least likely to be found in your monocytes.
+Q: After injury-induced cataract formation has begun, which of the following are least likely to be found in your monocytes?